 It is not that your appetite on raw foods goes down, although many may think so.
 It is because the cravings for foods that you are 'addicted' to lessen and in fact, quickly disappear.

-We tend to overeat foods, especially things like white pasta and white bread, because they provide processed sugars (fast releasing carbohydrates), which quickly spike up the blood-sugar levels, producing a feeling which many find enjoyable (a sugar-high).
+We tend to overeat low-nutrient foods, especially things like white pasta and white bread, because they provide quick energy (fast-releasing carbohydrates which are broken down into sugar by our bodies) and quickly spike up the blood-sugar levels, producing a feeling which many find enjoyable - a sugar-high.